rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario1-broker-messages-routing/README.md

 This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
 Consider a use case where one needs to identify location of vehicles.
 The vehicles publish their GPS data on topics with their device ID in the path, for example `vehicles/<VIN>/GPS`.
 This scenario also showcases routing query and message enrichments which are existing IoT Hub message routing capabilities.
 Also see [routing](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples#message-routing-for-mqtt-broker-enabled-iot-hubs)

-For this scenario, please ensure you have deployed a IoT Hub with routing use [ARM template](https://github.com/prashmo/azure-quickstart-templates/tree/master/quickstarts/microsoft.devices/iothub-mqtt-broker-route-messages).
+For this scenario, please ensure you have deployed a IoT Hub with routing using [ARM template](https://github.com/prashmo/azure-quickstart-templates/tree/master/quickstarts/microsoft.devices/iothub-mqtt-broker-route-messages).

 | Device | Role| Topic | Topic Template | Topic Space Type|
 | -------- | --------------- |---------- |---------- |---------- |